gitduckhq/vscode-extension/README.md

 # GitDuck

 GitDuck is an open source code and screen recording tool for programmers.
 It allows you to link your code to the timestamps of a screen recording video.
-You can record private or public coding sessions and easily share to anyone.
+You can record private or public coding sessions and easily share to your team.
 Developers are using GitDuck to:

+* Rubber Duck Debugging
+* Pair Programming
 * Record tutorials and walkthroughs
-* Live coding sessions
+* Live coding
-* Async pair programming
+* Collaborative coding

 ![GitDuck coding session](https://storage.googleapis.com/gitduck/img/gitduck-preview-watch.gif)